rust-lang/book/src/ch03-05-control-flow.md

 to fetch a sixth value from the array.

-However, this approach is error prone; we could cause the program to panic if the index value or test condition are incorrect.
+However, this approach is error prone; we could cause the program to panic if the index value or test condition is incorrect.
 For example, if you changed the definition of the `a` array to have four elements but forgot to update the condition to `while index < 4`, the code would panic.
 It’s also slow, because the compiler adds runtime code to perform the conditional check of whether the index is within the bounds of the array on every iteration through the loop.